havocesp/pantulipy/README.md

  * [ ] Write some tests.

 ## Changelog

+### 0.1.3
+ * Cython and numpy added as dependencies.
+ * Replace tulipy with newtulipy.
 ### 0.1.2
  * Added most common default values for many functions.
  * Some code refactor.